-• Ensure local services (such as the school, doctor's surgery and sewage systems etc.) are improved as necessary to accommodate new development and meet the needs of the community.
+- Ensure local services (such as the school, doctor's surgery and sewerage systems etc.) are improved as necessary to accommodate new development and meet the needs of the community. - Work to maintain Hatherleigh as a local centre providing an important resource not only for residents of the parish but also the wider rural community in its catchment area